Erdogan pardons elderly generals imprisoned following 1997 'postmodern coup' - ExBulletin

 The Turkish military, which has long viewed its role as protector of the country's secular traditions, staged three coups between 1960 and 1980.
 In July 2016, Turkey called off a coup attempt that the government blamed on supporters of a US-based Muslim cleric, Fethullah.
 Gulen.
 The cleric denies any involvement.

 The pardon comes a week after Erdogan met with the leader of the main opposition party, Ozgur Ozel, who raised the issue of the pardon.
-Pro-secular Ozels People's Republican Party won the local elections in March.
+The pro-secular People's Republican Party won local elections in March.

 |